© www.utopianature.com 2006-2008

 south end of the valley, which lies at the very edge of

 the Balcones Escarpment.
-These valleys are
+These river drainage valleys are

 also known as "canyonlands," and are intermediate between

-The canyons have faunal characteristics of both as well
+These 'canyons' have faunal characteristics of both

 the broadest, flattest, and most brush-country like,